raj23manj/Docker_And_K8s/README.md

                - run -v $(pwd):/path/container

   * Docker Compose
+   - set up multi db with a proxy db in from 55
    - ideal only for local development only
    - docker compose up -> starts container with volumes and networks => docker-compose -f xxx
    - docker compose down -> stops and removes volumes and containers
    - docker-compose top -f docker-compose.dev.yml